A MESSAGE FROM ME ABOUT THE ISSUES FACING OUR CITY

 PROPERTY ACQUISITIONS

-Over the past term, the Mayor and Council have worked together to purchase numerous tracts of land and properties throughout the area to preserve and protect natural drainage, maintain green space, expand our cemetery, and maintain our quality of life.
+Over the six years, the Mayor and Council have worked together to purchase numerous tracts of land and properties throughout the area to preserve and protect natural drainage, maintain green space, expand our cemetery, and maintain our quality of life.
 I’m proud to have worked with Mayor Madden and Council Member McGuire with these acquisitions and am committed to continuing that effort.
 I remain committed to exploring additional opportunities to acquire properties for the purpose of retaining and expanding our canopy and greenspace, recreation, and drainage.

 ELECTRONIC SIGNAGE AND BILLBOARDS